stappersg/vBook/src/tuto/1/greylist.md

 The goal is to temporarily reject emails from a sender that is not yet in registered in a database, then accepting it back if the sender retries.

 <!-- markdown-link-check-disable-next-line -->
-To build a greylist, you need to create a database and a vSMTP service.
+To build a greylist, create a database and a vSMTP service.
 For this tutorial, we will use the [mysql](https://www.mysql.com/) database.

 ## The database